-shares, assuming our aggregate net asset value shortly prior to the Conversion is the same as our estimated aggregate net asset value as of , 2012 and excluding shares of common stock issuable pursuant to the overallotment option granted to the underwriters.

-"TCPC"

-The net proceeds from the sale of shares of our common stock in this offering are estimated to be approximately \$ million (approximately \$ million if the underwriters exercise their overallotment option to purchase additional shares in full), assuming an offering shares of common stock in this offering at the assumed public offering price of of \$ , the midpoint of the range on the cover of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use approximately \$ million of the net proceeds to reduce our borrowings outstanding under the Revolving Facility and the remainder of the net proceeds to make investments in portfolio companies in accordance with our investment objective and for other general corporate purposes, including payment of operating expenses.
+shares of our common stock to cover overallotments, if any.
+21,337,549 shares, assuming our aggregate net asset value shortly prior to the Conversion is the same as our estimated aggregate net asset value as of March 16, 2012 and excluding shares of common stock issuable pursuant to the overallotment option granted to the underwriters.
+"TCPC" The net proceeds from the sale of shares of our common stock in this offering are estimated to "TCPC" The net proceeds from the sale of shares of our common stock in this offering are estimated to The net proceeds from the sale of shares of our common stock in this offering are estimated to be approximately \$81.4 million (approximately \$93.8 million if the underwriters exercise their overallotment option to purchase additional shares in full), assuming an offering of 5,750,000 shares of common stock in this offering at the assumed public offering price of \$14.75 and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use approximately \$42 million of the net proceeds to reduce our borrowings outstanding under the Revolving Facility and the remainder of the net proceeds to make investments in portfolio companies in accordance with our investment objective and for other general corporate purposes, including payment of operating expenses.
 Pending investment, we may invest the remaining net proceeds of this offering primarily in cash, cash equivalents, U.S. Government securities and other high-quality debt investments that mature in one year or less.
 These securities may have lower yields than our other investments and accordingly may result in lower distributions, if any, during such period.
-Affiliates of each of Wells Fargo Securities, LLC, Natixis Securities Americas, LLC and Rabo Securities USA, Inc. are lenders under the Revolving Facility and are each expected to receive in excess of five percent of the proceeds of this offering subject to re-borrowing by us at any time to make long-term investments.
-Such amounts will depend on the amount of debt outstanding under the Revolving Facility, but assuming the total outstanding as of , 2012, such amounts would be as follows: Wells Fargo Securities, LLC \$ million; Natixis Securities Americas, LLC million; and Rabo Securities USA, Inc. \$ million.
+An affiliate of Natixis Securities Americas, LLC is a lender under the Revolving Facility and is expected to receive in excess of five percent of the proceeds of this offering subject to re-borrowing by us at any time to make long-term investments.
+Such amount will depend on the amount of debt outstanding under the Revolving Facility, but assuming the total amount of debt outstanding as of March 23, 2012, such amount or debt repaid to Natixis Securities Americas, LLC would be \$15.75 million.
+TCP has agreed to pay half of the sales load in connection with this offering.